dakoo/simple-sam-cli/README.md

 The SAM CLI could be much better because this simple-sam-cli...

 - Merges multiple cloudformation template files to one file for the SAM CLI to make a package.
-- Deploys with the smaller size of package by deleting the dev dependencies and aws-sdk dependency.
+- Deploys with the smaller size of package by deleting the dev dependencies and aws-sdk dependency to use the built-in IDE on the lambda functions.
 After deployment, the dependencies are recovered automatically.
 - Records the user configuration in the package.json so you don't have to provide the configuration over and over again.
 - Provides all-in-one command.